Rotation Symmetry-Protected Topological Phases of Fermions: More classifications of 2D FSPT phases

+In summary, all FSPT phases that require protection from both $C_M^+$ and $\Z_N$ are 0D block states, given by $\mathscr{G}_{-2}$ in \eqref{eq:g-2cm+}.
+If one wants the full classification of $C_M^+\times \Z_N$ FSPT phases, those protected by $C_M^+$ only and those internal FSPT phases in $\mathscr{G}_0$ should also be included.
+The full classification agrees with that in Ref.~\onlinecite{WangPRB2017} for internal FSPT phases with $\Z_{2M}^f\times \Z_N$ symmetry.

+Again we are interested in those FSPT phases protected jointly by $C_M^+$, $\Z_{N_1}$, and $\Z_{N_2}$.
+Similar to the $C_M^-\times\Z_{N_1}\times\Z_{N_2}$ case, there are no 0D block states requiring protection from the full group.
+1D block states are also simple, as they are bosonic and classified by $\Z_{(M, N_1, N_2)}$ (see Appendix \ref{sec:bosonic}).
+What remains are the 2D block states, in particular their compatibility with the $C_M^+$ symmetry.
+For simplicity, we will assume both $N_1$ and $N_2$ are even.
+Also, we take $M$ to be even.
+For odd $M$, one can simply redefine $P_f\vr$ as the new rotation, and then it becomes $C_M^-$, so that all 2D internal FSPT phases are compatible according to Appendix \ref{app:2Dcm-zn12}.

-While the (free fermion) constructions of root phases are generally involved, we can focus one of the states with the following physical characterization: on a fermion parity flux, $\Z_{N_1}$ and $\Z_{N_2}$ generators anticommute.
+To build 2D block states, we put $\Z_2^f \times \Z_{N_1}\times \Z_{N_2}$ internal FSPT phases on each block.
+While the (free fermion) constructions of root FSPT phases are generally involved, we can focus one of the states with the following physical characterization: on a fermion parity flux, $\Z_{N_1}$ and $\Z_{N_2}$ generators anti-commute.
 In fact, one can divide all FSPT phases into two families distinguished by having this property or not.
-Based on the classification in \Ref{WangPRB2017}, we find it sufficient to consider the following four-layer model, where layer $1$ and $2$ are $p_x+ip_y$ superconductors and layer $3$ and $4$ are $p_x-ip_y$ superconductors.
+Based on the classification in \Ref{WangPRB2017}, we find it sufficient to consider the following four-layer model, where layer $2$ and $3$ are $p_x+ip_y$ superconductors and layer $1$ and $4$ are $p_x-ip_y$ superconductors.
 The generators of the $\Z_{N_1}$ and $\Z_{N_2}$ symmetries are defined as

 Other phases can be obtained by adding bosonic SPT phases.

-As given, if we enforce $C_M^+$ symmetry each layer contributes a Majorana zero mode $\gamma_i$ where $i=1,2,3,4$.
+Since bosonic SPT phases are always compatible with rotation, so we focus on the above state.

+According to Appendix \ref{append:p+ip}, to enforce $C_M^+$ symmetry, it remains a Majorana zero mode $\gamma_i$, with $i=1,2,3,4$, at the rotation center, after we glue the 2D blocks in a layer-by-layer fashion.
 One can readily see that